School Access Program

 Keeping Schools Safe and Solid

-It isn't always the most exciting subject, but maintaining our school buildings is important.
-Our village partners agree to take on the day-to-day maintenance of the schools.
-Our field staff are there to help with advice on technique and materials.
+It isn't always the most exciting subject, but maintaining our schools is important.
+Village partners take on the day-to-day maintenance.
+Our field staff are there to help with advice.
 For some situations, the fix is bigger than the village can tackle alone (for example, structural repairs or a new roof).
 In these cases, we partner with the villages to get the job done.

 Bringing Light for Evening Study